This Day In Literary History

-On April 28th, 1926, the famous American writer Harper Lee was born.
+On April 28th, 1926, the legendary American writer Harper Lee was born.
 She was born Nelle Harper Lee in Monroeville, Alabama.
-The youngest of four children, her father Amasa Coleman Lee, was a lawyer.
+The youngest of four children, her father, Amasa Coleman Lee, was a lawyer.

 He also served in the Alabama State Legislature from 1926 to 1938 and was a former newspaper editor.
 As a child, Harper Lee was a precocious tomboy and a voracious reader.
 Her best friend, neighbor, and classmate was the legendary writer Truman Capote.